mehdi-karimi-math/DDS/README.md

 - `info`: A structure array containing performance information such as `info.time`, which returns the CPU time for solving the problem.

 To see how to define `c,A,b,cons` and how to add different types of set/function constraints, please see the [users' guide](DDS_users_guide_V2.pdf).

+## Citing
+To cite DDS software package in your work, you can cite [this paper](https://arxiv.org/abs/1908.03075v2).